-Level 5 – The Visa Unit will be unable to provide routine immigrant or non-immigrant visa services and scheduled appointments will be cancelled.
+Level 5 – The Visa Unit will be unable to provide immigrant or non-immigrant visa services and scheduled appointments will be cancelled.

-Level 4 and under – Only extremely limited routine services will be possible.
+Level 4 and under – Only extremely limited services will be possible.
 As such, wait times for appointments and processing times might be greatly extended.

 Please also keep in mind the following: